danakj/danakj.github.io/_posts/2023-04-30-slices-generators.md

 }
 ```

+Side note: In this example, the `usize` position is casted to a primitive to print, as I did not yet
+decide on a path for [integrating with streams](https://github.com/chromium/subspace/issues/235) or
+to otherwise print things.

 ## Stdlib Ranges

-Subspace's first stdlib compatability hook with the C++ standard library was added, with conversions
+Subspace's first major compatability hook with the C++ standard library was added, with conversions
-from sus::iter::Iterator types to C++ ranges.
+from `sus::iter::Iterator` types to C++ ranges.

 Calling `.range()` on any iterator will produce a `std::ranges::range` output, which satisfies the
 [`std::ranges::input_range`](https://en.cppreference.com/w/cpp/ranges/input_range) concept.